 Some days I would be so articulate and so creative that I would even impress myself.
 I’d be extremely witty and clever and would say things that would amuse even the funniest comedian.
 Other days I could barely put a sentence together.
 I’d slur my words as if I’d been drinking.
 I’d stutter and be unable to get my thoughts together.
 I would often feel like Professor Sherman Klump, the Eddie Murphy character from the movie, “Nutty Professor”.
 It is so frustrating to know that I know how to do something and just be unable to do it.
 I wondered if I had attention deficit disorder.
 I wondered if I were schizophrenic or had multiple personality disorder.
 The smart personality can do calculus, but the retarded personality can barely put two words together.
 The smart personality knows several languages and can program computers.
 The retarded personality can’t even send a document to the printer.

 There have been times that I would feel so great and be so productive and creative that I felt I couldn’t even keep up with myself.
-I was told that the aches and pains were related to exercise, advanced age (now that I’m 47), hypochondria, craziness, wanting attention, laziness, etc. I had no recourse except to accept what I was being told by these medical professionals.
-I eventually dismissed the bi-polar diagnosis because I didn’t feel that bi-polar was quite right.
-I’d met other people who were bi-polar and their behavior and my behavior appeared to be different.
+Juggling all those balls and keeping them in mid air!
+I was told that the aches and pains were related to exercise, advanced age (now that I’m 47), hypochondria, craziness, wanting attention, laziness, skin rashes because I wasn't taking care of myself properly, and etc. No one refused to believe that I, a human being, could possibly have some type of illness.
+I had no recourse except to accept what I was being told by these medical professionals.
+I eventually dismissed the bi-polar diagnosis because I didn’t feel that a bi-polar diagnosis was quite right.
+I’d met other people who were legitimately bi-polar and their behavior and my behavior was dissimilar.

 During the summer of 2004, I was unable to turn my head for almost the entire summer.
 I thought I had pinched a nerve in my neck and I’d planned to eventually see a physician about this.
 I had just started a new job and was reluctant to take any time off because I didn’t want to appear lazy and crazy just because I was unable to turn my head.
-However, the pain was so excruciating that I often experienced bouts of nausea, however I just kept going like the Energizer bunny.
-Miraculously, one day I woke up and I was able to turn my head with no pain.
+The pain was so excruciating that I often experienced bouts of nausea.
+I just kept going and going like the Energizer bunny.
+Miraculously, one day, after months of paid, I woke up and I was able to turn my head with no pain.
 It was as if the pain never existed.

 Tests were run, MRi’s, CAT scans, blood work was done and I was told that I only had high blood pressure and that I should take Norvasc , eat the DASH diet, exercise, have massages and resume my normal activities.
 When I left the hospital I could not walk.
 I was told that the blood pressure medication was causing muscle weakness on one side of my body.